ThomBurt/11---Note-Taker---TB/README.md

 The note frontend is connected to the server backend which is running the code to manage the database.

+# instructions
+When first opening the code, run 'npm i' to download the dependencies.

 <img src="images\app screenshot.png" alt="Note Taker" width="512" height="240">